Difference Between Almond Flour and Ground Almonds

 What are Ground Almonds?

-Ground Almonds on the other hand is made up of almonds or raw nuts with skins that are grounded into a rough or harsh texture.
-It is also known as almond meal and has a grain-like texture.
+On the other hand, Ground Almonds are made up of almonds or raw nuts with skins that are grounded into a rough or harsh texture.
+It is also known as an almond meal and has a grain-like texture.

-The outcome usually is a grind that is drier and in harsh texture which helps in the baking macarons.
-When crushing whole almonds with help of a food processor/mixer grinder, it results in ground almonds.
+The outcome is a drier grind with a harsh texture, which helps baking macarons.
+Cushing whole almonds with the help of a food processor/mixer grinder results in ground almonds.

-If mixed and crushed more it takes the form of almond butter as it naturally contains fats and oils.
-In order to store ground almonds for a longer period of time i.e. up to three months, it should be kept in an airtight container in the freezer.
+If mixed and crushed more, it takes the form of almond butter, as it naturally contains fats and oils.
+To store ground almonds for a longer period, i.e. up to three months, they should be kept in an airtight container in the freezer.

 ground almonds